vipul2802/o365hq.com/content/blog/How to export PST file from Office 365.md

 ![](https://o365hq.com/images/629.png)

-Step 22: Be sure to copy the Export key, which is required in the *Click Once/eDiscovery application* to export *Office 365 Mailboxes to PST*.
+Step 22: Be sure to copy the Export key, which is required in the *Click Once/eDiscovery application* to export *Microsoft 365 Mailboxes to PST*.

 ![](https://o365hq.com/images/630.png)